Youth Climate Advocacy Committee Projects

 Youth on our Youth Climate Advocacy Committee develop and implement environment-related projects of their choice within the Pittsburgh community.
 Their projects are focused on climate action and environmental justice, youth-led, and aim to have a lasting impact.
 Youth on our committee are mentored by other youth, Phipps staff, and local experts throughout the duration of their project development.
 Thank you to everyone who has supported our YCAC youth in their work!

-Engage with our Projects:
+Engage and Learn from our Projects:

-• Support the Radon Remediation Act (Bill 339) If passed this bill will require radon testing in schools, residential buildings, and commercial buildings and will impose penalties for action not properly taken on radon testing and prevention.
+- Support the Radon Remediation Act (Bill 339) If passed this bill will require radon testing in schools, residential buildings, and commercial buildings and will impose penalties for action not properly taken on radon testing and prevention.
 In a state such as Pennsylvania with immense coal deposits throughout the commonwealth it is imperative that action is taken in order to create a safer environment for citizens.
 Please sign our petition to have your voice be heard.

 YCAC Projects Through the Years